smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 - You can initialize all button groups on the page with `{% init_button_groups %}` or you can initialize a specific button groups with `{% init_button_groups "name1" "name2" "name3" %}`.

 ### HTMX Integration (GET)
-The `ToggledButtonGroup` class seamlessly integrates with HTMX, a powerful library for building modern, interactive user interfaces with less JavaScript.
-You can easily use HTMX to update portions of your page in response to button clicks within your toggled button group.

-- **HTMX Library:** Ensure that you have included the HTMX library in your HTML.
+The `ToggledButtonGroup` class seamlessly integrates with HTMX.
+If your buttons have the `hx-get` attribute, the `ToggledButtonGroup` class will automatically update the page based on the `data-initial-active` attribute.

 - **HTMX Attributes:** Add HTMX attributes to the buttons within your button group container.
 The most common attributes you'll use are:
     - `hx-get`: Specifies the URL to fetch when the button is clicked.
     - `hx-target`: Specifies the element on the page to update with the content returned by the HTMX request.
     - `hx-swap`: Specifies how the returned content should be swapped into the target element (e.g., "innerHTML", "outerHTML", "beforeend").
-- **Example**
+**Example:**
 ```html
 <div id="myButtonGroup-button-group"
      data-initial-active="random">